 Permissions can be set at the Report level as well as at the Data Set level.
 Please refer to the following help article to know more about sharing Data Studio reports.

 For other visualization tools, please refer to their respective documentation to learn about their permission control mechanism.

-- Level 4: GURUS Business Intelligence Reports records and Portlet in NetSuite
+- Level 4: Business Intelligence for NetSuite, Powered by GURUS, Reports records and Portlet in NetSuite

 The last level of permission is at the GURUS Business Intelligence Report level.
 When configuring the embedded reports into NetSuite, you can specify to which NetSuite roles those embedded reports are accessible.
 You can use the Audience multi-select field to select individual roles or check the All Roles box to give access to all roles.
 Refer to the section on Configuring Reports to know how.

 Please note that to access the embedded reports, permissions must also be set appropriately on the Visualization tool as in the previous section.

 It is also possible to control who gets access to the Portlet by modifying the Script Deployment Audience.
 Please contact GURUS Solutions for help with this portion.